cloudflare/cloudflare-docs/products/page-shield/src/content/about/index.md

 ## Learn more

-For more background on Page Shield, check out our [introductory blog post](https://blog.cloudflare.com/introducing-page-shield/).
+For more background on Page Shield, check out our [blog post](https://blog.cloudflare.com/page-shield-is-now-generally-available/).

-## Get started

-To get started with Page Shield, refer to the Page Shield [setup guide](/get-started).

-To manage Page Shield using an API, refer to the [Script Monitor API](/reference/script-monitor-api).